Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Squamous cell carcinoma usually presents as an indurated nodular keratinizing or crusted tumour that may ulcerate, or it may present as an ulcer without evidence of keratinization

-Clinical Features of an SCC
+Clinical Features of a Squamous Cell Carcinoma

 Histological Diagnosis